alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/10_anchor_request_requirements.md

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 ## Core Requirement

 A project requesting AI Foundations / Origin | Continuum Source-Line Anchor Confirmation must provide only:

 - Project name
-- Contact name for the real human being or registered business entity connected to the request
+- Contact name for the real human being or registered business entity legally responsible for the request
 - Controlled project URL

 No additional internal project information is necessary.